HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/advanced/model-quantization.md

 # Condensed: <!-- This cell is automatically updated by tools/tutorial-cell-updater.py -->

-Summary: This tutorial covers practical implementation of model quantization in SpeechBrain, specifically for ASR models like Wav2Vec 2.0.
-It demonstrates both dynamic and static quantization techniques through a custom quantization wrapper and utility functions.
-Key implementations include module-specific quantization strategies, data preprocessing, benchmarking setup with WER calculation, and performance measurement using RTF metrics.
-The tutorial provides code for handling quantization boundaries, calibration processes, and transcription timing.
-Notable features include support for different quantization approaches per module type, handling of quantization-compatible layers, and best practices for balancing accuracy vs. speed.
-It's particularly useful for tasks involving ASR model optimization, performance benchmarking, and deployment-focused model compression.
+Summary: This tutorial demonstrates implementing model quantization for SpeechBrain ASR models using PyTorch, covering both dynamic and static quantization techniques.
+It provides implementation details for quantizing specific model components like Wav2Vec 2.0 encoders and feature extractors, with code for custom quantization wrappers, benchmarking utilities, and preprocessing functions.
+Key functionalities include selective module quantization, calibration for static quantization, performance measurement (WER and RTF metrics), and handling different tokenizer types.
+The tutorial helps with tasks like reducing model size, improving inference speed, and maintaining accuracy through careful quantization strategy selection, particularly useful for deploying ASR models with memory and latency constraints.

 *This is a condensed version that preserves essential implementation details and context.*